cryotools/GLOF-modeling/Workflow.md

 ## Part 3 – DEM Finalization

-Both the lake "cavity" and the moraine breach must be incorporated into the original DEM using GIS software.
+Both the lake basin and the moraine breach must be incorporated into the original DEM using GIS software.
 This results in a set of DEMs, each representing a specific combination of lake volume and breach geometry.

-Once the lake basin has been carved into the DEM, it is useful to:
+Once the lake basin has been merged with the DEM, it is useful to:
 1. Apply a *Fill* algorithm to estimate the maximum water level,
 2. Subtract a **freeboard value** (e.g., 5 m or 10 m) from this level to set the actual lake surface elevation.